8 Predictions For The Future Of The Tech Industry

 As we enter a weird pseudo second Cold War with eastern powers, I believe that through sanctioning, censorship and a fear of cyberattacks, the internet will begin to fragment, with a Western and Eastern internet, furthering divides and limiting progress of open source initiatives.

-Healthcare will become the domain of megacorporations rather than governments
+Healthcare will be governed by megacorporations rather than governments

 Taking the UK as a prime example, socialised healthcare is becoming more and more unmanageable as we keep electing right wing leaders who don’t support initiatives that will boost public healthcare.
 And patients are feeling this collapse, with the lowest ever recorded satisfaction levels for NHS services including